-3.5.8.4 Rechargeable battery
+3.5.7.4 Rechargeable battery

-BOSCH batteries are lithium ion batteries which are developed and manufactured to the latest technical standards.
+FIT batteries are lithium ion batteries which are developed and manufactured to the latest technical standards.
 Each battery cell is protected by a steel cup and encased in a plastic battery housing.
 Applicable safety regulations are met.

-- The battery has an interior electronic protection circuit, which is specifically designed for the charger and the pedelec. - The battery temperature is monitored at all times. - The battery is protected against deep discharge, overcharging, overheating and short circuits by Electronic Cell Protection (ECP).
+- The battery has an interior electronic protection circuit, which is specifically designed for the charger and the pedelec. - The battery temperature is monitored at all times. - The battery is protected against deep discharge, overcharging, overheating and short circuit.